Easy Mexican Chicken Tortilla Soup

 This recipe involves a ton of chopping and simmering.
 Nothing hard about it, but just takes a little time!
 Be sure to use fresh corn cut from the cob for an extra sweet crunch.
 The printable recipe card is down below.
 Here is what you can expect when making this recipe:

-Stir in beans, tomato sauce, spices and chicken stock and bring to boil.
+Stir in beans, tomato sauce, spices and chicken stock (or chicken broth) and bring to boil.

 Reduce to a simmer and place whole chicken breasts into soup.
 (See my note below about cooking whole chicken breasts for this soup).
 Cover and simmer 10-15 minutes or until chicken is cooked completely.
 Remove from pot, shred and return to soup.